Home Prof Elize Botha, SU Chancellor 1998 - 2007

 Elize Botha was married to Johan Botha, Emeritus Professor of Industrial and

 Systems Engineering at the University of Pretoria.
-They have a son, Frederic, and two daughters, Liesbeth and Maria.
+They had a son, Frederic, and two daughters, Liesbeth and Maria.

 Elize Botha passed away on 16 November 2007 at Pretoria.